 \end{definition}

-In this work, we considered contractible bundles, for which the $\int$\!-equivalence is equal to the cohomological equivalence (a proof was given in \cite{MargalefVillasenor2020}).
-Nevertheless, if the bundles are not contractible, it is still possible to keep track of the ambiguities that arise from the fact that there exists non-zero Lagrangians $[(L,\overline{\ell})]\neq0$ whose Euler-Lagrange equations and boundary conditions are zero.
+In this work, we have only considered contractible bundles, for which the $\int$\!-equivalence is the same as the cohomological equivalence (a proof was given in \cite{MargalefVillasenor2020}).
+Nevertheless, if the bundles are not contractible, it is still possible to keep track of the ambiguities that arise from the fact that there exist non-zero Lagrangians $[(L,\xoverline{\ell})]\neq0$ whose Euler-Lagrange equations and BC are zero.